SPANDigital/presidium/content/_getting-started/02-run.md

 ---
-title: Run
+title: Run Presidium
 ---

-To start your site, run the following from your project folder:
+Run the following from your project folder to start your site:
 ```sh
 $ npm start
 ```